Christmas puzzles stacked on shelf sitting next to ceramic Christmas tree.

 The puzzle board also has four separate drawers for sorting pieces, that way you can work on one section at a time and get the other pieces out of the way.

-10+ Best Puzzles for Christmas
+18 Best Puzzles for Christmas (Our Personal Favorites)

 • Ravensburger